A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps: Algorithms for DEDP

+and since $|R \setminus \{(s_i, t_i)\}| = s$, we are free to choose arbitrarily any collection of paths satisfying $R \setminus \{(s_i, t_i)\}$ in $D_i$.
+Reversing the bypasses done in $D$, this collection together with $P_i$ yields a collection of paths satisfying $R$ in $D$ such that all vertices in $V^*(D_i)$ are contained in at most $s$ of those paths.
+Since $n^* \geq 2d(s+1)$ by hypothesis, we have that $|V^*(D_i)| \geq d$ as required.
 We can generate the sets $B_i$ in time $\Ocal(n(n+m))$ by deleting a vertex of $D$ and testing for connectivity between $s_i$ and $t_i$.
 Thus a solution can be found in time $\Ocal(k\cdot n (n+m))$, as desired. \end{proof} We are now ready to show the main ingredient of the algorithm: we provide a polynomial-time algorithm to solve large clean instances of the \tbd~problem.